 Warm Hubs

-All of the borough’s libraries provide free access to PCs and WiFi, so as well as using the library as a Warm Hub, you can also use the PCs to find out the latest cost of living help and support that is available as well as comparing prices for your energy and phone tariffs etc. You can either book an appointment or walk up to use a PC if any are available.
-For more information about this service please contact your branch on 0151 443 2086.
+All of the borough’s libraries provide free access to computers and WiFi, so as well as using the library as a Warm Hub, you can use the computers to find out the latest cost of living help and support that is available as well as comparing prices for your energy and phone tariffs etc. You can either book an appointment or walk up to use a computer if any are available.
+For more information about this service please contact the library.

 Housing support